djpugh/docserver/src/docserver/ui/help/index.rst

    Uploading docs <uploading>

 DocServer provides a documentation server to serve versioned static html sites.
-There is an `api <uploading>`_ for uploading new package information.
+There is an `api <uploading.html>`_ for uploading new package information.
 The server also contains authentication and permissions, and some user management.